SailNav. Search

 Routes

 This section is your personal route library.
-All the journeys you have created from the Map are saved here, allowing you to have your recurring trips, port approaches, or favorite fishing routes at hand.
+All paths you've created from the Map are saved here, keeping your frequent trips, harbor approaches, or favorite fishing runs handy.

 List of saved routes in SailNav.